odewahn/prompter/mathoms/README.md

 ## `transfer-prompts`

-Convert prompts into blocks or metadata.
+Convert prompts into blocks or context.
 This is useful is you want to do later processing with a prompt.

 ### Arguments

 - `--where` (optional) A SQL WHERE clause to filter the results.
 Running `promplab transfer-prompts` will show the columns available for filtering.
 These are currently `['prompt_id', 'block_id', 'prompt', 'response', 'model', 'prompt_tag', 'created_at']`
 - `--order` (optional) A SQL ORDER BY clause to order the results.
 - `--to` (required) The type of object to transfer the prompts to.
-Options are `blocks` or `metadata`.
+Options are `blocks` or `context`.
-- `--metadata_key` (optional) The key to use for the metadata.
-Only valid when `--to=metadata`.
+- `--context_key` (optional) The key to use for the context.
+Only valid when `--to=context`.

 ### Examples